These are the best coolers you can buy this summer

 The MaxCold's plasticky build and dated design aren't anything fancy to look at, but it covers the basics by including a drainage spout and a latch for the lid (not every cooler in this price range does).
 Plus, it's sturdy enough to sit on, which could come in handy during your next camping trip.
 All of that adds up to a lot of value -- enough so that the MaxCold earned an overall score of 8.2 here on CNET, higher than any other cooler I've reviewed.

 Looking for a rotomolded value?
-Check out the RTIC 65 -- it offers almost twice the capacity of Yeti, but currently costs about 25% less.
+Check out the RTIC 65.
+It's a large cooler that'll hold about twice as many cans as the Yeti, but it currently costs about 25% less.
+The 1-year warranty is shorter than you'll get with most other rotomolded options, but if you just want a budget pick, it fits the bill.

 Best performance